Graduate Certificate in Textual and Digital Studies

 Important note: As of July 2022, there is no longer a limit to overlapping credits between the graduate certificate and MA degree.
 For more information, see the Graduate School Memo 43: Graduate Certificates.

-Admission: Interested students should apply here (UW ID required).
+Admission: Interested students should apply using this form (UW ID required).
 The prerequisite for admission to the TDS Graduate Certificate is good academic standing in a master’s or doctoral program at UW.
 Please contact either Jeffrey Todd Knight (jtknight@uw.edu) or Geoffrey Turnovsky (gt2@uw.edu) with any questions about your eligibility or other aspects of the program.
 Applications are accepted on a rolling basis.
 Students are encouraged to apply for admission before beginning their coursework.